tdwg/rs.tdwg.org/html/stds-pages/output/plant-names/index.md

 : [Best current practice](https://www.tdwg.org/standards/status-and-categories/#categories%20of%20tdwg%20standards_1)

 Abstract
-: A standard that defines the taxonomic and nomenclatural concepts associated with the names of plants.
-It describes the component parts, their functions and their interrelations of significance in structuring a databas
+: This standard defines the taxonomic and nomenclatural concepts associated with the names of plants.
+It describes the component parts, their functions and their interrelations of significance in structuring a database.
+The appendices provide an outline of a preliminary data dictionary illustrating possible elements and their properties.
+It does not provide a data model or a data format.
+A data model will be considered at a later date by the TDWG Sub-group considering this standard.
+Another TDWG Sub-group is preparing XDF (http://www.tdwg.org/standards/108 ), an EXchange Data Format (Allkin & White,1989; White & Allkin, 1992), which provides a language for defining a range of exchange formats for use between taxonomic databases.

 Bibliographic citation
-: TDWG Minimum Standard for Names in Botanical Databases Subgroup.
+: > TDWG Minimum Standard for Names in Botanical Databases Subgroup.
 1995.
 Plant Names in Botanical Databases.
 International Working Group on Taxonomic Databases (TDWG) http://www.tdwg.org/standards/106

 ## Parts of the standard